the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 FIXME (finalization): Exchange chapter titles by numbers?

+## Some Definitions
+A couple of definitions are in order.
+First as software we define source code, documentation, tests and all other human-created artifacts during the development process that are necessary to understand its purpose.

+We define research to encompass all domains of research.
+Since we expect a sizeable portion of readers from Germany we quickly want to address a common false friend.
+The german 'Wissenschaft' encompasses all domains of publicly funded research, while the english 'science' is generally limited to natural sciences.
+Therefore, we will use 'research' to encompass all domains therefore gives the employability of RSEs.
+Of course 'research' as well as 'Forschung' is not limited to public funding but also part of industrial and other private companies.
+We surmise that the same software engineering and team skills will be needed there, but we limit our considerations to the views of public research.

+This enables us to define Research Software in this paper to include source code files, algorithms, scripts, computational workflows and executables that were created during the research process or for a research purpose.
+This definition is broader than in [@FAIR4RS] and is the outcome of a recent discussion in [@definingrs2021].

 ## Intended Target Audience
 While this paper is based on discussions held during a workshop at the deRSE23 conference we believe that the competencies formulated here have a far-reaching